 Even back in 2010, Dell had set up a social media monitoring ‘command centre’ (Opens a new tab).
 Dell used this to monitor their social media conversations.
 In one example, a customer was critical.
 The team in Dell did not respond, but a member of the social community did.
 That person helped the person understand what they had done wrong and how to fix it, as it was not Dell’s fault.
 The Social Media monitoring team were happy for the external social system to regulate the discussion and solve the issue.
 The formal structure did not need to intervene.

 Many of the clients we have worked with are enablers of the systems and networks.
 UKWIR coordinate research across the UK water industry.
 They only have six employees, yet they coordinate networks of water industry experts, choose, manage and review projects.
-EGI coordinate the infrastructure providers and suppliers that support research initiatives and academics across and beyond Europe.
-Less than 20 people coordinate a network across fifty different countries, that includes technology suppliers, academic institutions and research initiatives.
+EGI coordinate the infrastructure providers and suppliers that support research initiatives and academics across and beyond europe.
+Less than 20 people coordinate a network across 36 different countries, technology suppliers, and many more academic institutions and research initiatives.
 Many charities rely on networks of volunteers, that share the values of the organisation and contribute greatly to their image and presence.
 We have worked with many examples of organisations like these.
-The external social system is the business of these organisations: without the social system, they would not exist or be able to operate.
+The external social system is the business of these organisations: without teh social system, they would not exist or be able to operate.

 The social networks exist, and people and organisations are using them explicitly, despite the formal structures and organisational charts.
 Why?
 Because they are an effective way to gets things done in the real world.